 Time and time again, I see people prep protein and vegetables, divide them into containers and eat the same thing everyday.
 The thought of that alone makes me cry hard tears.
 Granted I know a lot of people prefer this method because it takes the guesswork out of dinner.
 I get it.
 But I personally just can’t do it.
 Even when I paid for meal delivery services back in the day, every meal would be different.
 Every week, everyday.

-I then prep protein and vegetables and place them in containers BY TYPE OF FOOD.
-One container for salmon, one for chicken, one for sweet potatoes, one for mushrooms, etc. That way I can mix and match my meals all week long and never eat the same meal everyday.
-Cuz let’s be real, how do I know I’m going to want the burrito bowl I made on Sunday on Wednesday, ya know?
+So here’s what I do.
+After planning the meals for the week, I shop then prep protein and vegetables BY TYPE OF FOOD.
+That way I can mix and match my meals all week long and never eat the same meal everyday.
 That’s my method – the mix + match method.

-Whether you list out specific recipes/meals or just do the mix + match method, I recommend writing it all down on a magnetic white board (or meal planner printable!) and placing it on your fridge so you can see it every night.
+Whether you list out specific recipes/meals or just do the mix + match method, I recommend writing it all down on a magnetic white board and placing it on your fridge so you can see it every night.
 Seeing it keeps you in check!

 To give you a better idea of what I do when I do meal plan, here’s the breakdown (and a few of the top quick + easy recipes from the blog).